 Step 2: Blending it all together

-Now’s the time to break out your blender (these are our favorite brands).
+Now’s the time to break out your blender.
 Pour your chocolate mixture inside along with the other cup of milk, the vanilla extract and ice.
 Then blend away until your mixture is nice and smooth.

 If you want to make this taste a bit more like the holidays, you can substitute in a half teaspoon of peppermint extract for the vanilla.
 Who doesn’t love chocolate and mint together?